It cost me my marriage, my home, my job and my sanity…………

 This was the start of a terrifying ordeal that would last for nearly ten years.

-One Saturday, when Andy was playing rugby, the phone range twice but there was no one there.
+One Saturday, when Andy was playing rugby, the phone rang twice but there was no one there.
 Then the doorbell rang repeatedly.
 Tracey could see Burstow standing on her doorstep.
 She fetched a kitchen knife and retired to her bedroom, telephoning friends to ask for help but without luck.
 Eventually, she left the house and set off in her car to meet Andy, only to see Burstow following her at a distance.
 She met with Andy at the rugby club to tell him what had been happening over recent weeks.
 Thinking that the problem would go away, she hadn’t wanted to want to worry her husband unduly.
 A friend then called Burstow’s boss who said they should ring the police should he come near her again.

 As the stalking continued Tracey became withdrawn, often feeling terrified and she began taking sleeping pills thinking she was going mad.
 Tracey became very paranoid as personal items began disappearing from her home and re-appearing at work, including contraceptive pills found on her desk and in her coffee mug.
-An item of her under ware went missing and was found on the wing mirror of her car.
+An item of her underwear went missing and was found on the wing mirror of her car.

 There was rarely any mail waiting for her at home and answer-phone messages appeared to have been played.
 Tracey thought she was going mad and began having weekly counseling sessions.
 How could she tell this to the Naval Authorities or the Police?
 Who would believe her?